brandid/social-proof-slider/README.txt

 13. Limit Testimonials by Category

 == Changelog ==

+= 2.2.4 - (July 31, 2023) =
+* Fix: Fixes XSS vulnerability.
+* Update: Changes all Padding Override and Featured Image inputs to use only px units.

 = 2.2.3 - (Dec 22, 2021) =
 * Fix: Fixes XSS vulnerability.